I meet with business owners both locally and internationally and share what I learn to help readers generate more

-One good way to get clients when you are first starting out is to organize a "valuation party."
-You can also hire a friend or party-planner to host the event for you.
+A good way to get clients when you are starting out is to organize a "valuation party."
+You can ask a friend to host the event for you.
 Serve snacks and light refreshments, and tell family and friends to invite their friends and ask them to bring any gold they wish to have valued.
 Some guests may take your offers that night, while others might simply take a business card, go home, think about it, and contact you later.

 Gain someone's trust and respect, and you could have a customer for many years to come.
 You may find that people will be happier to sell to you instead of taking their gold to a pawnbroker or a "cash-for-gold" store.
 For some, there is a stigma attached to going to a pawnbroker.
 Offering your potential clients a relaxed, friendly environment will put everyone at ease, and with everyone taking home a business card or leaflet, you will be expanding your client base.
 Word of mouth is and always has been the best form of advertising.

 Buying Gold Teeth

 Gold teeth are an unexpected part of buying gold.
-In fact, some dentists save gold teeth they've pulled for their retirement.
-If you are presented with any, you will need to knock the tooth away from the gold before weighing it.
+Some dentists save gold teeth they've pulled for their retirement.
+If you are offered these, knock the tooth away from the gold before weighing it.
 If you feel squeamish about this, use latex gloves or hand wipes when working with the teeth.

 In the gold business, selling is just as important as buying.
 Keep the following considerations in mind as you begin to sell purchased jewelry, rings, and coins.

 Timing When You Sell

 Because you will be buying gold or other precious metals below market value, you can sell them easily for a small profit.
 However, holding back until the market goes up is a better idea.
 Then you will see a better return on your money.